hashicorp/raft-wal/README.md

 ### Segment Files

-Segment files are pre-allocated (best effort) on creation to a fixed size, by default we use 64MiB segment files.
+Segment files are pre-allocated (if supported by the filesystem) on creation to a fixed size.
+By default we use 64MiB segment files.
 This sections defines the encoding for those files.
 All integer types are encoded in little-endian order.

-The file starts with a fixed-size header that is written once on creation.
+The file starts with a fixed-size header that is written once before the first comitted entries.

 ```
 0      1      2      3      4      5      6      7      8